 There were 8.7 million unemployed persons in May, slightly up from 8.5 million in April.
 Yet, the number of unemployed new entrants edged up by 103,000 in May but is about unchanged over the year.
 Unemployed new entrants are those who never previously worked.

-The number of long-term unemployed (those jobless for 27 weeks or more) was little changed at 2.6 million in March.
-These individuals accounted for 29.8 percent of the unemployed.
-Over the past 12 months, the number of long-term unemployed has declined by 1.1 million.
+The number of persons unemployed for less than 5 weeks decreased by 311,000 to 2.4 million in May, following an increase in April.
+The number of long-term unemployed (those jobless for 27 weeks or more) held at 2.5 million in May and accounted for 28.6 percent of the unemployed.
+Over the past 12 months, the number of long-term unemployed is down by 849,000.

 In May, the civilian labor force rose by 397,000, and the labor force participation rate was little changed at 62.9 percent.
 Since April 2014, the participation rate has remained within a narrow range of 62.7 percent to 62.9 percent.
 The employment-population ratio, at 59.4 percent, was essentially unchanged in May.

 The number of persons employed part time for economic reasons (sometimes referred to as involuntary part-time workers) was about unchanged at6.7 million in May and has shown little movement in recent months.
 These individuals, who would have preferred full-time employment, were working part time because their hours had been cut back or because they were unable to find a full-time job.